Demkeys/CategoryTool/README.md

 You can control the appearence of the __Category__ gameobjects from __Edit > Preferences > Category Tool__.
 Additionally, the __Category Tool__ gives you the option to display __Enable/Disable__ and __Delete__ options right in the __Hierarchy__.
 Those options can be enabled or disabled from __Edit > Preferences > Category Tool__.

+__NOTES:__
-__NOTE:__ You need to have a layer named Category in your project, otherwise the __Category Tool__ won't work.
+* You need to have a layer named Category in your project, otherwise the __Category Tool__ won't work.
 If you don't have a layer named Category in your project, create it, and then you can use the __Category Tool__.
+* The Enable/Disable and Delete options don't effect multi-selected objects.
+So if you want to Enable/Disable or Delete a particular gameobject, you have to click the Enable/Disable or Delete option beside that gameobject in the __Hierarchy__.

 ### Instructions
 * Place this script in the __Editor__ folder in your project.